The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

 - Levels of roads, culvert, nalla bed levels, and high flood level.

 - Nearest drainage line with chamber invert level.

 - Top of well, depth of well with water level marking.

 Note: Actual demarcation and contour survey drawings are generally prepared by the builder owner with the help of a survey agency.
 The types of building drawings should be submitted with the Architect well in advance.

 - Temporary steel yard/general material yard/store room Cemebgodown/site office/watchman cabin/labour huts/ material stacking place etc.

 - Temporary electrical lines/ points for proper illumination of the area with minimum street lights/tube lights.

-Note: The above drawing should be given the Architect after discussion with the project in-charge.
+Note: The above drawing should be given to the Architect after discussion with the project in charge.